appfair/appfair.org/src/content/docs/docs/inclusion-criteria.md

 Apps should aim for broad and durable utility: useful to many people, in many locations, in many languages, over many years.
 Apps tied to specific events, current cultural moments, or content that will become stale are discouraged.

-## Technical requirements {#technical-requirements}

-In addition to the criteria above, every App Fair app must satisfy a small set of mandatory technical requirements.

-### Dependency on the `appfair-app` package {#appfair-app-dep}

-Each app's `Package.swift` must include a dependency on [`github.com/appfair/appfair-app`](https://github.com/appfair/appfair-app).
-This package provides the shared UI components, attribution metadata, and App Fair-branded affordances used across the catalog.
-The dependency is added automatically by `skip create --appfair` and should not be removed.

-### A prominent settings screen {#settings-screen-requirement}

-Each app must expose a **prominent settings screen** reachable from a top-level entry point: either a tab in the app's primary `TabView`, or a top-level toolbar button (which may either navigate inline or present a modal sheet).
-The settings screen must wrap its contents in an `AppFairSettings(bundle: .module) { ... }` block, supplied by the `AppFairUI` module of the `appfair-app` package.
-The wrapper surfaces the App Fair-supplied rows (about, attribution, third-party licenses, and links back to the App Fair Project) alongside the app's own configuration rows.

-Implementation details and a code example are in [Building Your App](/docs/building/#appfair-ui).

 ## Licensing {#licensing}

 App Fair apps must be licensed under the [**GNU General Public License version 2.0 or later**](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt) (GPL-2.0-or-later).
 It exists to guarantee that the source for every shipped binary remains freely inspectable, and to allow the broader community to maintain, fork, or rescue the project if the original maintainer becomes unavailable.